croquet/croquet-for-unity-tutorials/README.md

 # Croquet for Unity Tutorials

 This repository contains Croquet for Unity (C4U) ports of Brian Upton's introductory tutorials for Worldcore.
 The Tutorial Documentation explaining each of the examples is available in Google Docs here: [Croquet for Unity Tutorials](https://docs.google.com/document/d/1XXBRe3H6pRdbKw7pfVStnIfaOzQd3d1A7DseA7kEobI/edit?usp=sharing).
-Anyone may comment on this document (for now).
-Please be respectful.

 The most important directories are the following:
 * `unity/` - a loadable Unity project, from which you can run apps in the editor or build standalone apps for deployment on iOS and Android.